 The data is accessed instantly and the information can be easily used for buying, selling, managing, marketing or directing.
 This type of user is more likely to be a salesman, a Human Resource Manager, someone in Finance or Marketing or even a company Manager.

 This is what Toucan Toco is dedicated to accomplishing.
-Our main goal is to help users who are unfamiliar with data analysis to make better decisions based on their databases, thanks to Dataviz.
+Our main goal is to help users who are unfamiliar with data analysis to make better decisions based on their databases, thanks to Dataviz, yeah!!

-Mobile Applications allow easy access to the company’s main information in just a few clicks.
+Then, Mobile Applications allow also easy access to the company’s main information in just a few clicks.

 An example of data storytelling